salah-hamdah/green_guard/README.md

 Using AI-powered waste classification and geolocation to sort trash into recyclable, compostable, textile, e-waste, or hazardous while guiding users to proper disposal sites.

 RocketHacks @ University of Toledo March 2025

+Created by Emaad Khan, Salah Hamdah, and Hamza Mohsin